pepicrft/ppineraes-old/posts/2022-03-11-conceptual-compression.md

 ---

 I ask myself a lot these days while forming ideas for [GestaltJS](https://github.com/gestaltjs/gestalt) is the intricacies users don’t need to be exposed to when building apps.
 DHH calls it [conceptual compression](https://m.signalvnoise.com/conceptual-compression-means-beginners-dont-need-to-know-sql-hallelujah/).
-He uses SQL as an example: *who wants to be writing SQL queries manually these days?*
+He uses SQL as an example: _who wants to be writing SQL queries manually these days?_
 Most developers don't want to, and that's the reason why ORMs like [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html) and [Prisma](https://www.prisma.io/) exist.
 The good thing about conceptual compression is that it's an onion;
 if you need to, you can peel layers from it and write SQL queries.

 I think Javascript **build tools like Vite has become so powerful** that there's a huge opportunity to conceptually compress more intricacies.
-One example that keeps coming to my mind, and I believe [Remix](https://remix.run/) has nailed, is the interaction between the front and backend.
+One example that keeps coming to my mind, and I believe [Remix](https://remix.run/) has nailed, is the interaction between the frontend and backend.
 They blurred the gap between both domains to the point that you no longer think about working on both sides, but rather, you work on an app.
 It's beautiful, and we'll take a lot of inspiration from it for GestaltJS.